chsasank/chsasank.github.io/_posts/tech/2020-12-14-trio-tcp-protocol-tutorial.md

 echo_server: connection closed
 ```

-You can try spinning up multiple telnet clients and verify that our server serves multiple requests at the same time.
+You can try spinning up multiple telnet clients and verify that our server handles multiple requests at the same time.

+## Chat Server

+That was very simple.
+Let's write a more complicated protocol -- a chat server like IRC.
+Our server should allow user to login with a name and all the logged in users should be able to participate in a group chat.